Rita Jolivet: RMS Lusitania survivor

 Jolivet testified in the Federal District Court during a hearing regarding a petition of the Cunard Steamship Company, which owned the Lusitania.
 The company was seeking a limitation of liabilities for the deaths and damage which occurred from the tragedy.
-Jolivet's brother-in-law, George L Vernon, was drowned on the Lusitania.
+Jolivet's brother-in-law, George L. Vernon, was drowned on the Lusitania.
 He was going to join his wife, Jolivet's sister, Inez Vernon, who was residing in Europe.

 Inez became depressed following her husband's death and committed suicide by shooting herself at Sumner Apartments, 31 West 11th Street, New York City on 28 July 1915.

 In November 1919, Jolivet's younger brother, Alfred, married 29-year-old American Beatrice Witherbee, who was also a Lusitania survivor.
 Her mother, Mary Cummins Brown, and her three-year-old son, Alfred Scott Witherbee Jr, died in the sinking, and she never publicly discussed it afterwards.

 Marriages

 On 14 November 1908 Jolivet married Alfred Charles Stern, but the marriage soon failed.
 On 27 January 1916 she married her second husband, Italian nobleman Count Giuseppe de Cippico, at Kew Gardens, Surrey.
 He had a son from a previous marriage.
 Cippico and Jolivet had no children together, and the marriage ended in divorce.

-After the divorce, Lady Allan (the wife of Sir Hugh Montagu Allan of Ravenscrag, Montreal), another survivor of the Lusitania, introduced Jolivet to 'Jimmy', her husband's popular Scottish cousin, Bryce Allan of The Cliff, Wemyss Bay, Renfrewshire.
+After the divorce, Lady Allan (the wife of Sir Hugh Montagu Allan of Ravenscrag, Montreal), another survivor of the Lusitania, introduced Jolivet to James 'Jimmy' Bryce Allan, her husband's popular Scottish cousin, who was Sir Montagu Allan.
+Bryce was living at “The Cliff”, Wemyss Bay, Renfrewshire.
 He was the son of Captain Bryce Allan of Ballikinrain Castle, Stirlingshire, and his wife, daughter of Stewart Clark (1830–1907) MP, DL, of Dundas Castle, South Queensferry; and grandson of James Allan of Glasgow, older brother of Sir Hugh.
 Allan was a nephew of Sir John Stewart-Clark and Sir Thomas Dixon, 2nd Baronet.
 Their marriage at the Church of Scotland in Paris on 26 April 1928 was "celebrated with much fanfare".
 The reception was held at Ballikinrain Castle (a 4000 acre estate, which employed 50 servants), and which Allan subsequently leased.

-After World War II the couple took up travelling again and sold Ballinkinrain.
-They moved to a smaller castle in Scotland, where they threw parties with royalty, heads of state and many other famous people on their lengthy guest lists.
+After World War II the couple took up travelling again and sold Ballinkinrain to move to a smaller castle in Scotland, where they threw parties with royalty, heads of state and many other famous people on their lengthy guest lists.